vistaprint/PointyJSSite/site/pointy.gestures.md

 pointy.gestures.js is a set of jQuery custom events, built on top of pointer events, that support high-level, abstract gestures such as press, presshold, and sweep.

+pointy.js allows you to attach only to pointer events and let it deal with support all the other types of events.
+You no longer need to handle mouse and touch events separately.

 ### Inclusion

 Include pointy.gestures.js immediately after pointy.js in your JavaScript bundle HTML page: